pjiocnic/study-guide-repo/amazon/amazon-s3.md

 # 21. Restricting bucket access

 1. [[**MUST_SEE**] How to restrict Amazon S3 bucket access to a specific IAM role by Chris Craig](https://aws.amazon.com/blogs/security/how-to-restrict-amazon-s3-bucket-access-to-a-specific-iam-role/)
+1. Use aws-referrer to limit access from a certain service

 # 22. Lifecycle

 1. [AWS re:Invent 2021 - Amazon S3 Lifecycle best practices to optimize your storage spend](https://www.youtube.com/watch?v=yGNXn7jOytA)